wtfutil/wtf/README.md

 Next, please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-Then open your issue, propose your approach, and join the rest of the awesome people who've contributed their time and effort towards WTF.
-Without you it wouldn't be possible.
+Then create your branch, write your code, submit your PR, and join the rest of the awesome people who've contributed their time and effort towards WTF.
+Without the contributors it wouldn't be possible.

+And don't worry if you've never written Go before, or never contributed to an open source project before, or that your code won't be good enough.
+For a surprising number of people WTF has been their first Go project, or first open source contribution.
+If you're here, and you've read this far, you're the right stuff.

 ### Adding Dependencies